Novolin 70 / 30 Side Effects

 Generic Name: insulin isophane / insulin regular

-Note: This page contains side effects data for the generic drug insulin isophane / insulin regular.
-It is possible that some of the dosage forms included below may not apply to the brand name Novolin 70 / 30.
+Note: This document contains side effect information about insulin isophane / insulin regular.
+Some of the dosage forms listed on this page may not apply to the brand name Novolin 70 / 30.

 For the Consumer